JabRef/GSoC/README.md

 At JabRef we have [opportunities for contributing](https://github.com/JabRef/jabref/blob/main/CONTRIBUTING.md).

+## Getting help

+We are happy to support you as you contribute to JabRef or work on your GSoC proposal.
+JabRef has a large and active community, including maintainers, contributors, and other members, who can provide guidance when needed.

+To get help effectively, please follow these guidelines:

+- Be polite and patient.
+Community members and mentors have their own schedules and may not respond immediately.
+- Check if your question has been asked before and do some research.
+- Provide enough context and details: explain what you tried, what worked or didn’t, and any relevant information.

+Depending on the situation:

+- For questions about JabRef in general or about some GSoC project idea: ask publicly, so others can benefit.
+- For questions about your own proposal: ask your possible mentors directly.

+Following these practices helps your questions get answered efficiently and keeps the community productive.

 ## Community etiquette

 Everyone in the community has to be polite and respectful, and consider everyone else a member of a team and not a competitor.